Looking for paradise? Lime Caye might be Belize’s best-kept island secret!

 |FACILITIES:||Shared toilet & “cold” shower; Common area/ dining hall|

 |ELECTRICITY:||Limited.
 Phone charging possible.
 Sea-breeze-cooled rooms.|

-The vast majority of travelers in Belize don't encounter serious issues with safety and security.
+The vast majority of travelers in Belize don't encounter serious issues with health and safety.
 With that said, stuff happens — severe weather, road accidents, broken bones, tropical diseases, etc.

 Don't risk it.
 Get good international travel insurance so you can sleep easy and enjoy your trip to Belize!
 We use and recommend World Nomads.

 Have You Visited Lime Caye in Southern Belize?